Recurrent Neural Networks with Linear Structures for Electricity Price Forecasting

-Figure \ref{fig:hp_optimization_history} illustrated that the lowest RMSE was achieved early during the optimization process, suggesting that effective hyperparameter values were found rather quickly, while the true global minimum was found much later, around trial 400.
-The randomly scattered results of the trials and the lack of an overall downward trend provide evidence for the stochasticity of the search process, and imply that further trials, beyond 500, could provide marginal returns.
+Figure \ref{fig:hp_optimization_history} illustrated that the lowest RMSE was achieved early during the optimization process, suggesting that effective hyperparameter values were found rather quickly.
+In the following phases of optimization, most trials yield comparable low RMSE values, reflecting a stable region of near-optimal solutions.
+While the true global minimum was found much later, around trial 450, further trials (beyond 500) could provide marginal returns.